Mabel Byrd: Early career

 In the early days of the Harlem Renaissance, in the mid-1920s, Byrd moved to New York to train with the city's YWCA.
-Here she would also organize events for W.E.B.
+Here she also organized events for W.E.B.
 Du Bois and write for his NAACP journal, The Crisis.
 In 1926, Byrd and fellow UO alumni met with UO president Arnold Bennett Hall to create an alumni chapter for New York City.
-The Alumni agreed to continue to meet and would eventually become the UO Alumni Association's New York Ducks chapter.
+The Alumni agreed to continue to meet and eventually became the UO Alumni Association's New York Ducks chapter.

 In 1927, Byrd received a Quaker scholarship to study settlement housing in England.
-This would be Byrd's first time traveling out of the country.
+This was Byrd's first time traveling out of the country.
 To celebrate and honor Byrd, a farewell tea was held on Easter Sunday before she left.
 Among the 200 guests in attendance were Countee Cullen, Aaron Douglas, and Langston Hughes.
 Hughes even read poetry to Byrd and the crowd.
 While abroad, she found a position at the International Labor Organization (ILO), connected to the League of Nations, in which she researched the status of African workers in Mandate regions.
 She did this inspired by another Oregonian woman, Esther Lovejoy, who had earlier directed the Portland Young Women's Christian Association African American branch.
-Byrd's work led her to speak at the Sixth Congress of the Women’s International League for Peace and Freedom in '29.
+Byrd's work led her to speak at the Sixth Congress of the Women's International League for Peace and Freedom in '29.

-Byrd earned praise in 1933 for heer work in the Census department, from Secretary of Commerce Daniel C. Roper, who called her "one of the finest and most efficient economists in the government".
+Byrd earned praise in 1933 for her work in the Census department, from Secretary of Commerce Daniel C. Roper, who called her "one of the finest and most efficient economists in the government".